Speech Therapy Treatments For Dyslexia In Kids

 How Can A Speech Therapist Help With Dyslexia?

-If you suspect that your child may have dyslexia, one of the early steps that a Washington DC speech therapist can take is to fully assess your child’s strengths and weaknesses to find the places where they might need help.
+If you suspect that your child may have dyslexia, one of the early steps that a speech pathologist can take is to fully assess your child’s strengths and weaknesses to find the places where they might need help.

 Different types of therapy may be more or less useful depending on the areas in which your child is struggling.